tytydraco/yessleep/out/I_Worked_As_A_Flight_Attendant_Back_In_1994_But_Something_Happened_That_Made_Me_Quit.md

 You could hear all the passengers as they began to pray.

-Anyway, Tasha began to lift John off the ground.
+Tasha began to lift John off the ground.

  "I"m sorry!" he shouted.